actionml/universal-recommender/README.md

 ###Dates

-Dates can be used to filter recommendations in one of two ways.
-The methods allow the date range to be attahed to every item and checked against the current date or allow an item's date to be checked to be within a range specified in the query.
-One or the other of these methods can be employed in a recommendations query as long as the correct item properties have been set.
+Dates can be used to filter recommendations in one of two ways, where the data range is attached to items or is specified in the query:

- 1. The recommendations query can specific a `dateRange` that must encompass a date property for all values.
-If an item has no date property it will not be returned as a recommendation.
-The date field name is specified in the engine.json `date` option.
-The fields should contain an ISO 8601 formatted date string.
- 2. The items may contain an `expireDate` field and an `availableDate` field.
-Their names are specified in the engine.json.
-Then when a query contains a field called `currentDate` no recommendations will be returned which have expired or are not yet available. **Note**: both dates must be attached to items or they will not be recommended.
+ 1. The date range can be attahed to every item and checked against the current date.
+The current date can be in the query or defaults to the current prediction server date.
+This mode requires that all items have a upper and lower date attached to them as a property.
+It is designed to be something like an "available after" and "expired after".
+The default check against server date is triggered when the expireDateName and availableDateName are both specified but no date is passed in with the query. **Note**: Both dates must be attached to items or they will not be recommended.
 To have one-sided filter make the avialable date some time far in the past and/or the expire date some time far in the future.
+ 2. A "dateRange" can be specified in the query and the recommended items will have a date that lies between the range dates.

 ###Engine.json